ibm-cloud-docs/log-analysis/adding_tags.md

 {:important: .important}
 {:note: .note}

-# Adding tags at the LogDNA agent level
+# Configuring a LogDNA agent by using tags
 {: #adding_tags}

-You can configure tags at the LogDNA agent level so that all lines that are sent by this agent can be grouped automatically into a group when you filter data in a view.
+Configure a LogDNA agent to associate tags to all log records that it collects so that you can identify the agent's data quicker in the LogDNA web UI.
 {:shortdesc}

-You can define multiple tags.
-You separate tags by using commas.
-The maximum number of characters that you can set to define multiple tags is 80 characters.
+* You can define multiple tags per LogDNA agent.
+* You separate tags by using commas.
+* The maximum number of characters that you can set to define multiple tags is 80 characters.
-{: note}
+* You can view the tags per log record.
+* You can filter data by using one or more tags through the *All Tags* menu in the LogDNA web UI.

 ## Adding tags to logs from a Kubernetes cluster